Which Teams Lost FIFA 23? A Review of the Licenses

 Three leagues from Mexico, comprising many teams, have licensed rights with Konami for eFootball 2023.
 These teams missed out on the possibility to be part of the beloved FIFA 23 experience, as the rights deal for FIFA are separate.

-- What is the best DND class for a beginner?
+- What is the best horde race for Hunter survival?